-This isn't Charles Leclerc's ride โ but it belongs to someone just as passionate about the prancing horse.
-Our client, an avid F1 fanatic, wanted a custom Bearbrick that captured the spirit of Ferrari racing.
-This is the full process, step by step.
+This isn't Charles Leclerc's ride β but it belongs to someone who loves the prancing horse just as much.
+Our client, a true F1 fanatic, came to us wanting a custom Bearbrick that truly captured the spirit of Ferrari racing.
+Here's the full process, step by step, exactly as we built it.
 No shortcuts, no compromises.

 Behind the Build